eljost/pysisyphus/docs/coordinate_systems.rst

 Isotopes
 ^^^^^^^^
 Different isotope masses can be requested.
 The system works similar to Gaussians system.
-An list of pairs is expected, where the first number specifies the atom and the second number is either an integer or a float.
+A list of pairs is expected, where the first number specifies the atom and the second number is either an integer or a float.
 If it is an integer, the isotope mass closest to this integer is looked up in an internal database.
 Floats are used as is.